Faith Built More Than Congregations in the Holy City.

-Houses of worship represent fantastic architecture of earlier times, reflecting both the Colonial era, and enduring history of the Holy City.
+Houses of worship represent fantastic architecture of earlier times, reflecting both the Colonial era, and the Charles Towne settlement’s enduring history.
 From the earliest construction in the 1670s, these impressive structures survived the destructive forces of man and nature — two wars, three substantial city-wide fires, an earthquake, a tornado, and numerous hurricanes — but faithful congregants consistently rallied to rebuild their sacred houses.
 Today the history and architectural marvels remain for all to appreciate.

 With a proposed route covering 1.3 miles, these six must-see historic Charleston holy places are within comfortable walking distance of one another.
 Along the way, you’ll pass other great places to see in downtown Charleston, including the Dock Street Theatre, Gibbes Museum of Art, the City Market, and Marion Square, as well as plenty of coffee shops and restaurants for a quick bite, lazy brunch, or late afternoon lunch.